KDE/documentation-docs-kdenlive-org/glossary.rst

       A device to display a video signal.
 Kdenlive uses a Clip Monitor to play clips selected in the :term:`project bin` and :term:`Project Monitor` to play clips in the :term:`timeline`.
 Monitor is widget that can be switched on and off via :menuselection:`Menu --> View`.
 See :ref:`ui-monitors`.

    MOVIT
       A library for high-quality, high-performance video filters.
 Is needed to enable GPU-supported preview and playback.
-See :ref:`configure_playback` in :menuselection:`Menu --> Settings --> Configure Kdenlive`.
+See :doc:`Configure Playback</getting_started/configure_kdenlive/configuration_playback>` in :menuselection:`Menu --> Settings --> Configure Kdenlive`.

    Clip Monitor
       The Clip Monitor plays the clip currently selected in the :term:`Project Bin`.
 See :ref:`ui-monitors` and :term:`overlay`.